-Comparatively, the crown angle of this diamond is likely to produce a lot of brilliance (white sparkle).
+Comparatively, this diamond's crown angle is likely to produce a lot of brilliance (white sparkle).
 At the same time, it will likely be at the expense of dispersion (spectral bliss/fire).

-For one thing, it will probably make the arrows pattern look thin and spindly.
-In addition, it's likely to create a lot of obstruction under the table facet.
+For one thing, it can make the arrows pattern look thin and spindly.
+It's also likely to create a lot of obstruction under the table facet.

 Under normal circumstances, the pavilion angle of 40.8° will produce a high volume of light return.
 However, each piece of the diamond works in conjunction with the other parts.
 Hence the joke about one plus one equals three.

 How does the Costco diamond above compare with what I was able to find at Blue Nile?
 In like manner, the crown angle of this 1.13 carat, G-color, VVS-2 clarity, GIA Excellent cut diamond from Blue Nile is a bit shallow.

 The pavilion angle of 40.8 degrees should produce a high volume of light return.
-While the 34° crown angle produces a good balance of brilliance and dispersion.
+Simultaneously, the 34° crown angle creates a reasonably good balance of brilliance and dispersion.

-All right, so if you're keeping score, it's currently Blue Nile: 1 / Costco: 0
+If you're keeping score, it's currently Blue Nile: 1 / Costco: 0

 This diamond has an overall grade of GIA Excellent and proportions within the Ideal spectrum.
 Be that as it may, the crown angle of 33 degrees is much shallower than I prefer.